iiasa/message-ix-models/doc/global/energy/resource/fossilfuel.rst

 :cite:`rogner_chapter_2012`.

-:numref:`tab-global-ff-res` gives the resource base by fuel and category as it enters |name|, split into reserves and resources following the definitions above.
+:numref:`tab-global-ff-res` gives the resource base by fuel and category as it enters |MESSAGEix|, split into reserves and resources following the definitions above.
 Because the resource base is held fixed across the narratives, a single set of volumes applies to all of them, and it is the extraction cost curves rather than the volumes that differ.

 .. _tab-global-ff-res:
-.. list-table:: Global fossil resource base in |name| by category, in ZJ, from the assessment described in the text.
+.. list-table:: Global fossil resource base in |MESSAGEix| by category, in ZJ, from the assessment described in the text.
    :widths: 34 16 16 16
    :header-rows: 1